DevAttaulNoor/FacebookClone-ReactWebsite/Readme.md

 4. Push your changes to your fork.
 5. Submit a pull request.

-Please ensure your code follows the project's coding standards and includes tests when applicable.

 ## License
 This project is licensed under DevAttaulNoor.